Psychedelic Integration: Insights from Our First Psychedelic Integration Group

 “Rarely, if ever, are any of us healed in isolation.
 Healing is an act of communion.” - Bell Hooks

-Psychedelic integration has become a buzz word in the field of psychedelic therapy these days - but what does it mean exactly?
+Psychedelic integration has become a buzz word in the field of psychedelic integration therapy these days - but what does it mean exactly?
 And why is it so important?
 It can mean many things to different people.
 In this blog I share some of the insights learned from a psychedelic integration group that was offered at New Pathways, led by Lalita Misha.
 Over the course of six weeks he guided us through practices that tap into the healing wisdom that is offered to us in non ordinary states.

 Integration is the process of weaving together different elements of experience so they become a coherent whole.
 This is the definition of healing - to bring together the fragmented parts of ourselves, even those that we have discarded, to come to a place of self acceptance and wholeness.
 As Bell Hooks states, we rarely, if ever, heal in isolation.
 Integration, whether it takes place within integration circles, friendship, the privacy of a therapy session, or group is the act of communion that allows healing to happen.